 At the ceremony, in a video message from CODA Representative Director Takero Goto, he expressed his gratitude for the opportunity to work on the protection of Japanese content in collaboration with the Oita Prefectural College of Arts and Culture, and expressed his hopes for industry-academic collaboration in protecting Japanese intellectual property.

 Associate Professor Noda Yoshikuni, Department of Information and Communication, Oita Prefectural College of Arts and Culture, gave a speech that “This is a very meaningful project in which students, who will be responsible for the digital society of the future, will work and think about the topic of copyright infringement on their own.
-By collaborating with CODA, we can learn more about the industry and the reality of infringements, which we could only imagine from the literature, and we can conduct activities based on specific needs, such as the targets and methods of reporting, so we can make a good contribution to society.”
+By collaborating with CODA, we gain deeper insights into the industry and the realities of infringements, which we could previously only imagine from literature.
+This allows us to tailor our activities to specific needs, such as identifying targets and reporting methods, enabling us to make a meaningful contribution to society.”

-CODA Director of Project Management Yuguchi also handed over a letter of commission for the project to the students of the Noda laboratory, the students expressed their commitment to the importance of protecting intellectual property and that they would use their university studies to “protect the content I love”.
+CODA Director of Project Management, Mr. Yuguchi, presented a letter of commission for the project to the students of the Noda Laboratory.
+In response, the students expressed their dedication to the importance of protecting intellectual property, affirming that they would apply their university studies to ‘protect the content they love.

 After the ceremony, actual cyber-patrol activities by the students were introduced, and CODA staff introduced CODA’s efforts against illegal content and tips for detecting illegal uploaded videos, deepening understanding of each other’s activities.